oscar223Po/mig-network/README.md

 ---

-## 📸 Preview
+## 🖼 Preview
 ![Preview](preview.png)

 ---

 ## 🎯 Project Goals
-- ✅ Create a user-friendly website reflecting the company's services
+- ✅ Build a user-friendly and adaptive website with responsive design that reflects the company’s services
+- ✨ Add personality and liveliness to the site through pure JavaScript animations
-- ⚡ Ensure fast loading speed and cross-browser compatibility
+- ⚡ Ensure high loading speed and cross-browser compatibility (Google Chrome, Safari, Yandex Browser, Opera, Edge, Brave, etc.)
-- 🛠️ Maintain a clean code structure for easy improvements and scalability
+- 🛠 Develop clean, valid, and maintainable code using only standard web technologies to guarantee stability and performance

 ---